ritiek/LAN-copy-paste/README.md

 -  For example:

-   - To retrieve text: `sudo python copy-paste-client.py > TextOnServer.txt`
+   - To retrieve text: `python copy-paste-client.py > TextOnServer.txt`

-   - To post text: `sudo python copy-paste-client.py 'This text goes on the server'`
+   - To post text: `python copy-paste-client.py 'This text goes on the server'`

 ## License: